jonas1ara/73/Problems/Strings/Minimum-Window-Substring/README.md

 # Minimum Window Substring:

-This directory contains implementations of the "Minimum Window Substring" problem in the C++ and C# languages.
-Each implementation uses a sliding window with character need-counts and maintain a temporal complexity of `O(n)`.
+This directory contains an implementation of the "Minimum Window Substring" problem in C#.
+The implementation uses a sliding window with character need-counts and maintain a temporal complexity of `O(n)`.

 ## Problem description